material-components/material-components-android/docs/theming/Dark.md

 color.
 The semi-transparent alpha percentage is calculated using an equation based on elevation, which results in higher alpha percentages at higher elevations, and therefore lighter surfaces.

-Starting with the `Theme.Material3.*` themes, elevation overlays are now enabled for light themes as well, in order to consistently communicate elevation hierarchy with color.

 **Note:** we avoid overdraw with the elevation overlays by calculating a composite blend of the surface color with the overlay color and using that as